logo

 “Never!”
 Lara cried ecstatically, trying to indulge him.
 “I’ve never seen such a wonder!”

-“You know what you seen, mister?
-You seen my bare ass!”
+“You know what you have seen, mister?
+You have seen my bare ass!”
 Naturally, the Afghan took offense, bellowing like a wounded bull.
 It startled me quite a lot, and when he grabbed a knife almost as large as a machete, I nearly threw myself at his feet, apologizing.
-Thank God, instead of splitting me in two, the hotdog vendor just split a loaf of bread and started shoving all sorts of salads and toppings between the halves.
+Thank god, instead of splitting me in two, the hotdog vendor just split a loaf of bread and started shoving all sorts of salads and toppings between the halves.
 There was cabbage, carrots, lettuce, tomato, cucumber, onion, mayonnaise, mustard… everything!
 He literally grabbed it with his hands and pushed it there.

 “Selling hotdogs runs in my family, mister!”
-The Afghan slayer roared as he worked.
+The salad slayer roared as he worked.
 “My great-grandfather was first to serve the Indian Sepoy Army in 1920.
-Then my grandfather supplied the soldiers of Kashmir in 1949 during the Indo-Pakistani conflict.
+Then, my grandfather supplied the soldiers of Kashmir in 1949 during the Indo-Pakistani conflict.
 My father was the next in line to sell true hotdogs in East Pakistan when it separated in 1971, and here I am now—selling true hotdogs on the shitty streets of America!”
-Soon he finished with the salad, grabbed the bigger of the two sausages, and plopped it between the bread halves.
+Soon, he finished with the salad, grabbed the bigger of the two sausages, and plopped it between the bread halves.
 Then he squirted an entire tube of ketchup over it and squeezed everything between his monstrous paws.
 Eventually, he handed Lara the result of his work.

 Oh, my Gosh, it was such an enormous disaster that I didn’t even have a proper name for it!
-Such organic mayhem I hadn’t seen even in the craziest zombie movies, and I had the feeling Aswan High Dam’s walls had just broken, and its muddy waters had poured right over my new shirt.
-In fact, I doubted that even the entire Nile River would have been enough to produce devastation of such a scale because I literally had ketchup and mayonnaise in my nostrils!
+Such organic mayhem I hadn’t seen even in the craziest zombie movies, and I had the feeling Aswan High Dam’s walls had just broken, and its muddy waters poured right over my new shirt.
+In fact, I doubted even the entire Nile River would have been enough to produce devastation of such a scale because I literally had ketchup and mayonnaise in my nostrils!

 Goliath stopped his work for a moment to look at her, surprised.

-“Since I first came here—since seventy-nine!” he grunted.
+“Since I first came here—since seventy-nine.” he grunted.

 “You know what?”
-I finally lost my temper, determined to give the jerk a piece of my mind.
+I finally lost my temper, determined to give the dumbass a piece of my mind.
 It was partly because I had run out of arguments as well.
 “These are really awful hotdogs you sell here, man!
 They really suck!
 They actually suck so much that I wouldn’t be surprised if the revolutions in India and Pakistan actually started because of the sandwiches of your relatives!”
 I deliberately used the word “sandwiches” just to tease him.

 “Do you think he was joking about the puppy meat?”
 I asked Lara after the Asian disappeared in the distance, and we felt safe again.